AviadKa/motivation_coach/README.md

-# Motivation Couch
+# Motivation Coach

-Motivation Couch is a Flutter application that leverages the power of OpenAI's ChatGPT to act as a motivational coach.
-Whether you need a boost of motivation, some words of encouragement, or just someone (or something) to talk to, Motivation Couch is here for you.
+Motivation Coach is a Flutter application that leverages the power of OpenAI's ChatGPT to act as a motivational coach.
+Whether you need a boost of motivation, some words of encouragement, or just someone (or something) to talk to, Motivation Coach is here for you.

 ![App Screenshot](screenshots/demo.png)